khanaiml/cancer-biomarker-VAE-EFS/README.md

-# Cancer Biomarker Identification Pipeline
+# Cancer Biomarkers Identification Using Explainable Variational Autoencoders With Ensemble Feature Selection

-A framework integrating Variational Autoencoders (VAEs), Integrated Gradients (IG), and Ensemble Feature Selection (EFS) for robust biomarker identification in RNA-Seq data.
+An interpretable and generalized pipeline integrated VAE with integrated gradients and ensemble feature selection to address challenges such as RNA-Seq's high dimensionality and noise,  models overfitting, feature selection instability, dataset bias, and poor generalization.
 ## Overview

 This pipeline implements a generalizable methodology for identifying cancer biomarkers from high-dimensional RNA-Seq data.
 The approach combines: